 - Mentoring agreement.
-The agreement form, Detailed Agreement — Expectations for the CTSA Scholar Mentoring Relationship, must be completed.
+The agreement form, Detailed Agreement — Expectations for the CCaTS Scholar Mentoring Relationship, must be completed.
 (As you progress through the program, you must review and update this form each year with input from your mentor.)

 - Thesis Advisory Committee (TAC) form.
 Complete the Master's Thesis Advisory Committee form.
 Read more about the Thesis Advisory Committee.

 The TAC review also should take place prior to the departmental or divisional research committee and Mayo Clinic Institutional Review Board (IRB) reviews.
-Documentation of this is recorded on the Recommended Action on Thesis Protocol for Master's Degree form.
+Documentation of this is recorded on the Recommended Action on Thesis Proposal for Master's Degree form.
 Each member of the TAC must sign a form and indicate any recommendations.

 - Master's Degree Program form (course plan).
 Complete the Master's Degree Program form.
 List all courses you will take to meet the 24-credit didactic requirement, as well as the two required workshops.
 Put "clinical and translational science" in the "Specialization Area" box.
 You may find it helpful to meet with the education specialist to identify your course work to ensure that it is feasible within your schedule.

 Minute excerpt from your department or division research committee.
-This minute excerpt must document that peer review of the protocol has taken place, as well as that the proposed work is clinically important and has scientific merit.
+This minute excerpt must document that peer review of the proposal has taken place, as well as that the proposed work is clinically important and has scientific merit.

-If the project is a retrospective chart review, deemed nontherapeutic and minimal risk, and not a part of a larger project, the protocol will need to be assessed for feasibility and sample size by the research committee — even though this may not be required by the IRB.
+If the project is a retrospective chart review, deemed nontherapeutic and minimal risk, and not a part of a larger project, the proposal will need to be assessed for feasibility and sample size by the research committee — even though this may not be required by the IRB.